Menu

 Credit: Matthew Cooper Photography

-Located at the end of Main Street, Cinderella Castle stands as a majestic gateway, welcoming all who enter Walt Disney World’s Magic Kingdom.
+At the end of Main Street, Cinderella Castle stands as a majestic gateway, welcoming all who enter Walt Disney World’s Magic Kingdom.
 From this enchanting focal point, the realm of dreams unfolds, granting access to all the magical areas of the park.
 But there are many facts, stories, and details that the casual Disney visitor may not know…

 1. After an 18-month construction period, the castle was completed in July 1971.
-At 189 feet, measured from the concrete bottom of the water-filled moat containing approximately 3.37 million US gallons of water, it stands 100 feet taller than Sleeping Beauty Castle located at Disneyland Park.
+At 189 feet, measured from the concrete bottom of the water-filled moat containing approximately 3.37 million US gallons of water, it stands 100 feet taller than Sleeping Beauty Castle, located at Disneyland Park.

 Missing Towers?